varshabalaji18/Depression-Worldwide/README.md

 ## Gratitudes

-I would like to special thank [Dr. Tamer Jarada](https://www.linkedin.com/in/tamerjarada/) for the very useful feedback and great insights I received from his course and my project partners [Shrivarshini Balaji](https://www.linkedin.com/in/shrivarshini-balaji-999551188/) and [Niloofar Mirzadzare](https://www.linkedin.com/in/niloofar-mirzadzare-280211271/) for productive cooperation, responsibility and excellent communication.
+I would like to special thank [Dr. Tamer Jarada](https://www.linkedin.com/in/tamerjarada/) for the very useful feedback and great insights I received from his course and my project partners [Sergey Orlov](https://www.linkedin.com/in/orlovtsu/) and [Niloofar Mirzadzare](https://www.linkedin.com/in/niloofar-mirzadzare-280211271/) for productive cooperation, responsibility and excellent communication.

 ## References